 Inside, despite the small size, it has three naves, with very narrow side sections, possibly adapted from an area that was originally designed as unique.
 One of its most interesting features are the capitals that support the vault above the upper end: they are decorated with plant, animal and anthropomorphic motifs in pure Romanesque style.
 The interior boasts the steps to the pulpit, made in one single piece of granite and decorated with waves that are reminiscent of its Visigothic connection.
 It was designated a National Monument in 1923.

-This church stands in the suburb of the same name outside the walls, a mediaeval quarter inhabited by Christians and dedicated to agriculture and sheep farming.
+This church you can visit with the audioguide stands in the suburb of the same name outside the walls, a mediaeval quarter inhabited by Christians and dedicated to agriculture and sheep farming.
 It also had a large number of Mudejar residents.
 It was built in Caleno granite in the late-Romanesque style of Ávila between the second half of the 12th century and the beginning of the 13th.
 The upper end and porches remain from the original construction.
 The three entrances take the form of semi-circular arches with archivolts.
 The northern entrance is the most ornamental and is decorated with wedges, palmettes and ivy leaves, which are very typical motifs on Romanesque churches in Zamora.
 The capitals of the archivolts have plant motifs.

 The tower is built on to the upper end from the North.
 It is divided into three bodies and shows two periods of construction.
 A Vetton animal sculpture was reused for the plinth.
 It has three naves: the central nave opens into a large apse and the side naves into rectangular chapels.
 Except for the upper end, the temple was covered with Baroque-style plasterwork in the 17th century.
 It was designated a National Monument in 1980.